Science Learning Hub logo

 Read about the history of plastics in Plastics and recycling.

-New Zealand science organisations Royal Society Te Apārangi and the Office of the Prime Minister’s Chief Science Advisor have created reports and resources to help us rethink plastic.
+New Zealand science organisations Royal Society Te Apārangi and the Office of the Prime Minister’s Chief Science Advisor (2018–2024) created reports and resources to help us rethink plastic.
+Check out the interactive timeline, it gives a short history of plastic – including innovations and some of the impacts.

 Flight Plastics was the first New Zealand company to close the PET recycling loop when it opened the country’s first PET wash and recycling plant.